The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: A CG-based branch-and-cut algorithm for ISDPs

 \subsection{A separation routine for binary SDPs}

 We now focus on binary semidefinite programming problems in primal form, i.e.,

-In this section we present a separation routine for generating CG cuts for problems of the form \eqref{primalBSDP} and provide two illustrative examples.
+In this section we present a separation routine for generating CG cuts for problems of the form \eqref{primalBSDP} and provide {an illustrative example}.
 To do so, we use the following characterization of binary PSD matrices.

 \begin{proposition}[Letchford and S{\o}rensen \cite{LetchfordSorensen}] Let $\bold{X} \in \{0,1\}^{n \times n}$ be a symmetric matrix.
 Then $\bold{X} \succeq \mathbf{0}$ if and only if $\bold{X} = \sum_{i = 1}^k \bold{x_ix_i}^\top$ for some $\bold{x_i} \in \{0,1\}^n$, $i \in [k]$. \end{proposition}